-5 Ways Big Data and Analytics Are Revolutionizing the Food Industry
+5 Ways Big Data and Analytics is Revolutionizing the Food Industry

-The food industry is one of the largest sectors in the industrial world.
-With the increase in global competition, the food industry is facing numerous challenges like reducing supply chain waste, optimizing supply chain efficiency, boosting sustainable growth, implementing green policies and finding a competitive advantage.
-With growing complexities, businesses in the food industry need to keep close tabs on managing product and data throughout the supply chain.
+The food industry is one of the most profitable sectors across the globe.
+However, with the increase in global competition, companies in the food industry have started facing numerous challenges such as reducing supply chain waste, optimizing supply chain efficiency, boosting sustainable growth, implementing green policies, and finding a competitive advantage.
+To deal with such challenges, businesses in the food industry need to focus on leveraging big data and analytics to keep close tabs on new supply chain trends and competitors’ market progress.

 Inefficient supply chain leads to low-profit margins and more wastage.
 Furthermore, if the supply chain is not optimized, it can result in the inability to adapt quickly to a problem and can increase operational costs.
 Therefore, players in the food industry must leverage the benefits of technology like big data and analytics to gain better insights into the ability to track and monitor supply chain activities in real time.